Fast syndrome-based Chase decoding of binary BCH codes through Wu list decoding: The fast Chase algorithm

 \begin{itemize}

 \item Calculate the syndrome polynomial $S(X)$.

 \item Calculate the modified syndrome $\hat{S}(X)=\frac{\even{S}(X)}{1+X\odd{S}(X)}\mod(X^t)$ using the recursion (\ref{eq:recur}).

 \item Find a \grobner{} basis $\{\bh_1=(h_{10},h_{11}),\bh_2=(h_{20},h_{21})\}$ with respect to $<_{-1}$ for the module $N$ of Definition \ref{def:solmod}, where the leading monomial of $\bh_1$ is in the first coordinate and the leading monomial of $\bh_2$ in the second coordinate.
-As explained in \cite{Fitz95}, this can be practically done with any of the algorithms for HD decoding of the RS supercode.
+As explained in \cite{Fitz95}, this can be practically done with any of the syndrome-based algorithms for HD decoding of RS codes.

 \item Let $j$ be such $\lmmo(\bh_j)=\min\{\lmmo(\bh_1),\lmmo(\bh_2)\}$.
 Take $\sigma:=\mu(\bh_j)=h_{j1}(X^2) + Xh_{j0}(X^2)$

 \item If $\deg(\sigma)\leq t$, find the roots of $\sigma$ in $\efq^*$ by exhaustive substitution.
 If the number of roots equals $\deg(\sigma)$, declare success and output the corresponding error vector.